thma/loexporter/README.md

 # loexporter
-Exporting invoices and lineItems from LexOffice into CSV files
+Exporting invoices and lineItems from LexOffice into Excel files